cotes2020/jekyll-theme-chirpy/_posts/00LearningPath/sss.md

 - Cymbal Bank has a Cloud SQL instance that must be shared with an external agency.
 The agency’s developers will be `assigned roles and permissions through a Google Group in Identity and Access Management (IAM)`.
 The external agency is on an annual contract and will `require a connection string, username, and password to connect to the database`.
 How would you `configure the group’s access`?

   - Use Cloud Key Management Service.
-Use the destination IP address and Port attributes to provide access for developers at the external agency. <font color=blue> Remove the IAM access after one year </font> and rotate the shared keys.
+Use the destination IP address and Port attributes to provide access for developers at the external agency. <font color=LightSlateBlue> Remove the IAM access after one year </font> and rotate the shared keys.
 Add cloudkms.cryptoKeyEncryptorDecryptor role for the group that contains the external developers.

   - Use Secret Manager for the connection string and username, and use Cloud Key Management Service for the password.
 Use tags to set the expiry period to the timestamp one year from now.
 Add secretmanager.secretVersionManager and secretmanager.secretAccessor roles for the group that contains external developers.